igoramadas/cloudflare-allowme/README.md

 ### Authentication

-All endpoints except the root "/" require an `Authorization:Bearer $ALLOWME_SERVER_SECRET` header.
+All endpoints except the root "/" require an `Authorization: Bearer $ALLOWME_SERVER_SECRET` header.
 If missing, a prompt should be displayed on the browser, asking for username (ALLOWME_SERVER_USER) and password (ALLOWME_SERVER_SECRET).
 If the `$ALLOWME_SERVER_PROMPT` is set to false, then the prompt will be disabled and the request will be rejected.

 In case you don't have access to the request headers, you can also pass the secret as a query parameter, like `/allowme?secret=ALLOWME_SERVER_SECRET`.
-But bear in mind that this is much less secure, as the secret will be likely get saved in the server logs.
+But bear in mind that this is  less secure, as the secret will likely appear in the server logs.

 ### Securing with HTTPS